LorenzoCammarano/LorenzoCammarano/README.md

-# Cybersecurity Enthusiast | CyberHackademy Student at University of Federico II in Naples, Italy. 🎓
+# CyberHackademy Student at University of Federico II in Naples, Italy. 🎓
-# # 👋 Hi!
+# 👋 Hi!
 Welcome to my GitHub profile!

 💻 I’m passionate about technology and cybersecurity, currently training at Cyber HackAdemy, where I’m diving into topics like ethical hacking, threat analysis, and incident response.